lStanev00/PvP-Scalpel-backend/README.md

 This API manages the database and delivers data to the front-end.

+(The API version is online at branch "production")

 Stack: Node.js · Express · MongoDB · Redis · Mongoose · Worker Threads

 ## REST API Routes